BIM

 BIM as a topic in our research monitors

-To create an overview of market developments and provide context for client-specific researches, USP Marketing Consultancy has developed several monitors.
-We continuously research market developments and effects of key trends like labour shortage among architects, contactors, HVAC installers, electrical installers, painters and end-consumers, of which reports are published quarterly, semi-annually or annually.
+To create an overview of market developments and provide context for client-specific research, USP Marketing Consultancy has developed several monitors.
+We continuously research market developments and the effects of key trends like labour shortages among architects, contractors, HVAC installers, electrical installers, painters, and end-consumers, of which reports are published quarterly, semi-annually, or annually.